Near invariance of quasi-energy spectrum of Floquet Hamiltonians: Effective transport dynamics

 \section{Effective transport dynamics}

 Consider \eqref{eq:lsa_concrete} with $a=1$ and initial data of the form

 for sufficiently high $s>0$, and where the $\varepsilon ^{\frac{n}{2}}$ factor keeps the overall norm of $\psi_0$ independent of $\varepsilon$.
 Initial data in $\BL$ is then a sub-class of \eqref{eq:wp_data}.
-In this subsection, we formally derive the effective transport equation and its propagator $U_{\rm eff}^{\varepsilon}$, as given in \eqref{eq:transport}.
+In this subsection, we formally derive the effective transport equation and its propagator $U_{\rm eff}^{\varepsilon}$, as given in \eqref{eq:tr-effH}.
+The proof of its validity follows closely that of \cite[Theorem 3.2]{sagiv2022effective} and \cite[Theorem 5.1]{hameedi2022radiative}, and is therefore omitted from this manuscript.

 To construct a solution, we assume separation of scales, with slow time variables

 and introduce the expansion where for every $j\geq 0$ By expanding

 and substituting into \eqref{eq:lsa_bal}, we solve for each power of $\varepsilon$.